ameiji/deadbeef-control/README.md

 ## Installation
 Download and unpack sources from this repository on a *system were you run Deadbeef player*.

-This app requires [Flask](http://flask.pocoo.org) installed somewhere.
+This app requires:
+*  [Flask](http://flask.pocoo.org) installed somewhere.
 Flask is a python microframework which provides backend logic and serves static content.

-### Flask installation
+* alsaaudio - python bindings for [ALSA](http://www.alsa-project.org/main/index.php/Main_Page) API.

-You may follow the [official Flask documentation](http://flask.pocoo.org/docs/0.12/installation/) or these simple steps:
+### Dependencies installation

 For example, let's assume deadbeef-control archive was downloaded and unpacked into /opt/deadbeef-control
 * `$ pip install virtualenv ` or `apt-get install python-virtualenv` or `yum install python-virtualenv`- this step depends on your current distro and preferences.